h5bp/ant-build-script/readme.md

 It's designed to work with HTML5 Boilerplate with minimal configuration, but it's also here to serve as a rich source of Ant tasks you can use as the basis for your own custom build scripts.

+##Compatibility
+While it should work with any version of HTML5 Boilerplate (with varying degrees of intervention) v1.0 of the Build Script was developed and tested against v4.0 of HTML5 Boilerplate.

 ## Why use it?

 Faster page load times, improved workflow and happy end users :)